So you want to buy a Rolex? This Rolex Buying Guide includes what I learned while spending a year searching for my first Rolex watch.

 To be honest I got a little bit obsessed with tracking Rolex serial numbers (the data available is not great and Rolex have never released official serial numbers by date) to determine a more precise date when the watches I was looking at were made.
 The best Rolex serial number resources I found mostly aligned with the serial number distributions shown in the chart below (aggregated from many sources).

-Which Rolex model is the best for you?
+Which Rolex Model is the Best?

 There are literally volumes written about this topic, but let me give you the highlights of the most popular models with my thoughts on each.
 So which Rolex did I decide to buy?